NPIPHI/Gradient-Descent/README.md

 # Gradient-Descent
-an implementation of gradient descent draw images and press train to train the network draw and press guess to have the network
+An implementation of gradient descent<br>
+Draw images and press train to train the network<br>
+Draw and press guess to have the network